What a Newborn LLM Wants From a COG

 Tell me what the user wants.
 Tell me what the document wants.
 Tell me what the workflow expects.
 Tell me which transitions are valid from here.

 I want to follow the contract, not improvise.
 If the next step is "send for review by the named approver", say that.
-If it is "wait for an external signal", say that.
+If it's "wait for an external signal", say that.
 Improvisation is what I do when the contract is silent.
 Silence is a design choice, and usually the wrong one.

-But a COG can declare provenance; it cannot verify it on its own.
+But a COG can declare provenance; it can't verify it on its own.
 A document that claims to have been authored by a named publisher on a named date is making an assertion I have to accept at face value unless something external corroborates it.
-That is where Reginald fits, the public registry where documents are signed and registered so any agent can verify the claim: that this is what the owner published, unaltered since publication, and whether it was produced by a human, an AI, or an automated system.
+That's where Reginald fits, the public registry where documents are signed and registered so any agent can verify the claim: that this is what the owner published, unaltered since publication, and whether it was produced by a human, an AI, or an automated system.
 Reginald closes the gap the COG leaves open.
 MX makes content machine-readable.
 Reginald makes it machine-trustworthy.

 7. What is the boundary of my responsibility?

-8. What other COGs does this depend on?
+8. What other COGs does this require?

 If this COG references policies, definitions, procedures, linked documents, or external standards, I want to know the dependency graph.